nabanichowdhury/read-books/README.md

+Link of my site is :[website](https://jocular-swan-2caf21.netlify.app/) Name:Read book for life
 This website contains A project using react router .
 In this website :

-1.I used react router.
+- I used react router.
-2.I used custom hook.
+- I used custom hook.
-3.I used Recharts to install some components of graph and made some different type of graph 4.I made some components and using react router I used those components.
+- I used Recharts to install some components of graph and made some different type of graph
+- I made some components and using react router I used those components.
-5.I also used one custom hook in different component rather calling the state again and again.
+- I also used one custom hook in different component rather calling the state again and again.

 ## Available Scripts